 We used one of Maya’s bigger board books as a guide for how much space we wanted between the shelves (14 inches).
 We centered the shelves on the wall, and placed them so that they would be low enough for Maya to grab at when she’s a bit bigger.

 The light switch was in a weird spot, but I didn’t want the shelves to be off-centered on the wall, so we just made sure that the switch would come between two of the shelves and still be easily accessible.

 It’s so nice to have some of the books out of our big basket and up on the wall.
-Aren’t books just the best?
 If we had a really huge room, I would have loved to do bookshelves across a whole wall.
-Whatever the colour or size, I just think they make a room look cozy, don’t you?
+Dreams!

 Have you guys done this spice-rack-as-shelves trick?
 Do you display lots of books in your home?
-Are you bedtime readers?
-Do you have a favourite children’s book?
+Got any fave children’s books?